-Jönköping is situated in the north of Småland and, as well as Huskvarna, on the south coastline of Lake Vättern.
-Jönköping has 85,000 inhabitants although it certainly feels that there is more than that.
-Driving in the city was not as straightforward as driving in other Swedish cities — we got lost more than once.
+Jönköping is situated on the southern coastline of Lake Vättern in the north of Småland.
+Jönköping has 100,000 inhabitants (including neighbouring Huskvarna).
+However, it feels that there are more than that.
+Driving in Jönköping was not as straightforward as driving in other Swedish cities – we got lost more than once.

 There is no doubt, though, that Jönköping is doing well.
 There are numerous new, modern buildings in the heart of the city.
 Outside the city centre, huge logistics centres have been developed, probably due to the proximity of the E4, Jönköping Airport and Gothenburg Landvetter Airport.

 Easy to reach

 Jönköping has a well-developed train and bus network (e.g. FlixBus Gothenburg – Jönköping – Stockholm).
 The central station, combining train and bus services (“Resecentrum”), is located in the heart of the city, close to Lake Vättern.

 Jönköping Airport is situated 15 minutes outside of the city.
 In summer, it is served directly from certain airports in other countries.

 Many important road connections pass Jönköping: the E4 from Malmö to Stockholm and the Swedish national road 40 (“Riksväg 40”), coming from Borås.
 (By the way, the fastest route from Gothenburg to Stockholm is via Riksväg 40 and the E4.
 The “official” way along the E20 and Örebro takes around an hour longer and is also more accident prone.)

 Jönköping is Sweden’s fourth largest hotel city.
 The Elmia Exhibition Centre hosts a large number of fairs (amongst others, Scandinavia’s biggest caravan and camper show and the Elmia Wood forestry fair), and draws in many visitors to the city.
 Each year, Jönköping counts over 3 million visitors.